-So while the acknowledgement of Juneteenth as a National Holiday is a just small step forward, it is, nevertheless, a step.
+So while last year’s acknowledgement of Juneteenth as a National Holiday is a just small step forward, it is, nevertheless, a step.

 June 19, 1865, the emancipation of enslaved Africans, African Americans and Black people in the United States of America, was quite literally a day of Jubilee.
 And no one should have a bigger appreciation for deliverance from bondage than the Body of Christ.

 Black, white or other….
 Why wouldn’t you want to celebrate?